aws-controllers-k8s/community/docs/content/docs/tutorials/autoscaling-example.md

 The Application Auto Scaling ACK service controller makes it easier for developers to automatically scale resources for individual AWS services.
 Application Auto Scaling allows you to configure automatic scaling for resources such as Amazon SageMaker endpoint variants.

-In this tutorial, we will use the Application Auto Scaling ACK service controller in conjunction with the SageMaker ACK service controller to automatically scale a deployed machine learning model on Amazon EKS.
+In this tutorial, we will use the Application Auto Scaling ACK service controller in conjunction with the SageMaker ACK service controller to automatically scale a deployed machine learning model.

 ## Setup